-How to Paint Leaves or Foliage.
+Paint Leaves or Foliage on Trees

-Practice your leaves on a scrap board or canvas.
 Try different brushes.
 Clean the brush with a rag each time before re-loading it.
 Do not clean the brush in water or solvent till you have finished the leaves.
 Use a dark color and a pale color to practice.
 (Burnt Umber and White is OK) Look at the pattern of leaves.
 Keep your colors separated and crispy.
+You can paint fern trees, palm trees, willow trees as well as painting scrub and bushes.
+How to Paint Leaves on Trees.
 Near you the leaves are full of color, as you move away the leaves fade into the color of the sky or distant horizon.
 Paint wet-on-wet or allow your painting to dry at any stage.

 This tutorial video will show you exactly how to paint leaves on trees with the wet on wet, loose technique.